aoyagi9936/terraform-efficient-multi-instance-setup/README.md

 ## Overview
-This script is an example to create multiple instances by using complex objects that be passed to child modules as inputs.
+This script is an example to create multiple instances using complex objects that be passed to child modules as inputs.

 ## Requirement
 Required Terraform Version >= 0.12

-The link below is an example to execute terraform by docker-compose.
+The link below is an example to execute terraform with docker-compose.
 [docker-compose-examples](https://github.com/aoyagi9936/docker-compose-examples/tree/master/terraform/gcp)

 ## Usage